department-of-veterans-affairs/vets-design-system-documentation/src/_components/additional-info.md

 * The Additional Info component should be validated to meet the WCAG 2.1 AA accessibility guidelines.
 * The Additional Info component uses aria-controls and aria-expanded attributes to convey the expand and collapse functionality to assistive technologies.
 * Pressing the close button (a element with role of button) must close the Additional Info.
+* The link element that acts as the trigger for the drawer to open and close has a role of heading so it can be found in the page.
+Setting an aria-level is recommended.

 ## Related